 Example: In a high-stakes environment like financial software, AI can be used to reduce the human impact on error in complex scenarios so that consequential bugs (and decisions) are kept out of the system. - Efficient resource allocation

-Using thousands of data attributes collected during testing.
+Using thousands of data attributes collected during functional testing.
 AI can detect patterns and anticipate problems.
-This predictive power lets companies deploy resources more efficiently by prioritizing high risk areas for a deep test scan.
+This predictive power lets companies deploy resources more efficiently by prioritizing high-risk areas for a deep test scan within their test automation framework.

 Example: An e-commerce site could use AI to focus tests on those payment gateways and checkout processes, which will very quickly begin affecting the user experience as well as the bottom line.